honeycombio/refinery/README.md

 ## Configuration

-Configuration is done in one of two ways, either entirely by the config file or a combination of the config file and a Redis backend for managing the list of peers in the cluster.
-When using Redis, it only manages peers - everything else is managed by the config file.
+Configuration is done in one of two ways, either entirely by the config file or a combination of the config file and a Redis service for managing the list of peers in the cluster.
+When using Redis, it only manages peers; all other configuration remains managed by the config file.

 There are a few vital configuration options; read through this list and make sure all the variables are set.